Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Introduction

-The primary scientific objective of the Gravitational wave burst high-energy Electromagnetic Counterpart All-sky Monitor (GECAM) is to detect and locate gamma-ray transients, particularly those associated with GWs and FRBs \cite{zhang2022dedicated, zhang2019energy, zhang2022gain, zhao2023gecam}.
-GECAM-A, GECAM-B, and GECAM-C (also called High Energy Burst Searcher, HEBS) have been successfully launched into LEO, achieving a series of significant scientific discoveries \cite{zhang2023performance, sun2023magnetar, FPY}.
-The most significant achievement is that GECAM-C detected the brightest gamma-ray burst to date, GRB20221009A, without any data saturation or other instrument-related artifacts \cite{an2023insight, zheng2024observation, zhang2024relation}.
 To further enhance the joint monitoring and localization capabilities for gamma-ray transients, we proposed installing a Gamma-ray Transient Monitor (GTM) on the Distant Retrograde Orbit-A (DRO-A) spacecraft (Fig.~\ref{fig:1} (a)), which was launched in March 2024 \cite{feng2024detector, wang2024simulation}.
 GTM, also known as GECAM-D, inherits the hardware, software, and scientific operations of GECAM mission.
-Similar to the previous GECAM payloads \cite{SSPMA-2019-0417, SSPMA-2020-0457}, GTM's primary scientific objectives are to monitor high-energy electromagnetic counterparts associated with GWs, GRBs, SGRs, FRBs, and other high-energy transient events.
+Similar to the previous GECAM payloads \cite{SSPMA-2019-0417, SSPMA-2020-0457}, GTM's primary scientific objectives are to monitor high-energy electromagnetic counterparts associated with GWs, GRBs, SGRs, high-energy emission associated with FRBs, and other high-energy transient events.
 The GTM operates in a deep space orbit, offering advantages such as an unobstructed field of view free from nearby celestial body interference and a more stable space environment, making it highly valuable for monitoring high-energy transient events.